Michael Eriksson

 1. The “quoted” statements are not verbatim quotes, but an attempt to catch the spirit and content after the fact.
 Interestingly, the one argument that I would see as an actual reason, not an excuse, was not mentioned: Practical work can be good for the motor-skills of the children.)

-(In contrast, the proportion of students benefitting from “textile shop” is very small.)
+(In contrast, the proportion of students benefiting from “textile shop” is very small.)

-It may pay to give more intelligent students a lot of lee-way.
-For instance, during “math” (read: “boring arithmetic”) in fifth grade, a topic where most of the work was done individually rather than as a group, I started to ask the teacher for permission to read a (fictional) book instead, after having worked for possibly three-quarters of the period.
+It might pay to give more intelligent students a lot of leeway.
+For instance, during “math” (read: “boring arithmetic”) in fifth grade, a topic where most of the work was done individually rather than as a group, I started to ask the teacher for permission to read a (fiction) book instead, after having worked for possibly three-quarters of the period.
 As this was granted, I made my request earlier and earlier, until I did 5–10 minutes of work per math period and then read.

 As is, I had the luck that my fifth-grade teacher recognized both that I already was reasonably good at arithmetic and that allowing me to pursue reading made school less boring for me—while allowing me to develop other skills than arithmetic.
 Had she stubbornly insisted that I plague myself through the entire period, I would have had a less positive academic development.
 (I note that the first few years in school were deadening, with their endless, boring exercises for learning basic arithmetic and writing, including copying the individual letters ad eternam.)